 The Dickinson Police Department received its first drug detection K-9 in the summer of 2006.
 The first dog, "Duke", has since retired.
 Other past dogs include "Buster", "Talon", and "Samson".

-The current members of the department's K-9 Unit are Officer Lee and K-9 "Gambit" and Officer Hiltunen and K-9 "Niko".
+The current members of the department's K-9 Unit are Sergeant Lee and K-9 "Gambit" and Officer Peters and K-9 "Niko".

 K-9 Gambit is a purebred Belgian Malinois.
 He came from North Iowa K-9 and has been thoroughly trained in the detection of narcotics, tracking, article searches, and apprehension.
 Gambit is DPDs first "dual-purpose" K-9; meaning he is trained for narcotics work and apprehension work.